zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 	![](/images/gg_pg_initload_report.png)

 	This is a good way to investigate your Goldengate process result.
-You can see some statistics at the end of this report
+You can see some statistics at the end of this report.
+	As soon as the initial load process as finished and you have loaded to target database, you need to start applying the captured change data in your target database.

 **This concludes this lab.
 You may now [proceed to the last lab](#next).**

 ## Acknowledgements